mecheri/formation-angular/Tutorial/README.md

         export class Interaction07Service {
             // Observable:
             //  * Data producer alone
-            //  * Simple Observable with only one Obeserver
+            //  * Simple Observable with only one Observer
             // Subject:
             //  * Special type of Observable
-            //  * Multiple observers listen to data
-            //  * Proxy between Observable and Observer private broadcastParentSource = new Subject<string>();
+            //  * Multiple observers listen to data private broadcastParentSource = new Subject<string>();
             private broadcastChildSource = new Subject<string>();